Jackie Rhodes, Director

 Alice Batt is a graduate of UT’s English Department (MA, ’91; Ph.D. ’96), a former UWC consultant, and a long-time lecturer for the Department of Rhetoric & Writing.
 As assistant director Alice supervises the administrative staff and student staff, teaches RHE368C: Writing Center Internship, and represents the UWC to departments and units across UT.
 Her research interests include disability studies (particularly in relation to writing center work) and collaborations between libraries and writing centers.
 She is past president of the South Central Writing Centers Association, a frequent presenter at the International Writing Centers Association Conference, and the proud parent of two currently enrolled Longhorns.

 Michele Solberg, Operations Manager

 Michele Solberg handles all the business elements of the UWC – budgets, appointments, work schedules, and payroll.
 An accomplished singer-songwriter, Michele has produced 7 CDs, the latest of which is Harvest Time.
 She has received numerous honors from the Austin Music Awards (1992-1995), and a Nonny Award from Greenlights for Nonprofits (2007) for her production of Christopher House Songs (2006).
-She lives in South Austin with her daughter, husband and a cat named Steve, and a dog named Bo.
+She lives in South Austin with her daughter, husband, a cat named Steve, and a dog named Bo.

 Kristin Gilger, Graduate Services Coordinator